diponkarsinha1/Procurement/README.md

 # Procurement
-# this is the different model and we want to buy buying energy
+# we make changes in main